 The expected downtime for a successful update is 30 minutes to 1 hour.
 However, we ask for three hours of downtime in case issues occur while the update is applied.
 We are actively working to reduce the downtime that is required, and you should expect improvements in the next few months.

 What's the process for deprecation?

 For breaking changes that only affect compilation time, but are binary compatible with sandbox and production environments, the deprecation time will be less than 12 months.
-Typically these are functional updates that need to made to the compiler.
+Typically, these are functional updates that need to be made to the compiler.

 Can I delay an update?

 You can pause an update up to 4 months or 3 consecutive service updates by way of LCS configuration.
 After this period, an update will be scheduled and auto-applied by Microsoft.
 The update experience for a delayed update will incur additional downtime.